Physical Therapy Treatments For Diastasis Recti

 The most common cause is pregnancy.

-As your baby grows it can put pressure on the muscles and connective tissue in your abdomen and separate your abdominal muscles.
+As your baby grows, they can put pressure on the muscles and connective tissue in your abdomen and ultimately contribute to the separation of your abdominal muscles.

 Pregnancy is far from the only cause, however.

-Lifting with poor form that puts excess strain on the stomach wall can also lead to diastasis recti by overexerting the muscles and tissues that hold the rectus abdominis muscles together.
+Improper lifting techniques that put excess strain on your stomach wall can contribute to diastasis recti by overexerting the muscles and tissues that hold the rectus abdominis muscles together.

 Some infants, especially those who are premature, are born with diastasis recti as a result of their connective tissues not being fully formed yet.